Conditional Residency Considerations (including Divorce and Step Children) and Citizenship Applications

 2) the natural parent is granted legal permanent resident status, regardless of whether it is conditional or not.

-In this situation, U.S. residency conditions can be removed based upon divorce, a demonstration of hardship, or evidence that there was abuse by the U.S. citizen spouse in the relationship.
+If you are not together with your spouse, you may be able to file an I-751 self-petition to remove the conditions of your 2-year conditional residency, based upon divorce, a demonstration of extreme hardship, the death of the U.S. citizen spouse, or evidence that there was abuse by the U.S. citizen spouse in the relationship.

 In all of these cases it is necessary for the beneficiary to demonstrate that the marriage was entered in good faith (evidence of good faith generally requires strong financial evidence including joint taxes, joint leases, insurance, bank records, bills and photos).

-Important Note: To be able to apply for the removal of U.S. residency conditions, the beneficiary must have obtained first approval of the conditional residency.
+Bear in mind that to be able to apply for the removal of U.S. residency conditions, the beneficiary must have first obtained approval of the conditional residency.

 Book a meeting